JamFfm/PHMeasure/README.md

 # Most helpful links:

+I got all my knowledge from these links:

 - https://learn.adafruit.com/raspberry-pi-analog-to-digital-converters/mcp3008

   Used this for the libs and classes

 - https://forum.arduino.cc/index.php?topic=336012.0

   last post first page, for understanding probe in general

 - https://tutorials-raspberrypi.de/wp-content/uploads/2016/10/Raspberry-Pi-Gas-Sensor-MQ2-Steckplatine.png

   wiring the probe-board and the levelshifter

 - https://www.botshop.co.za/how-to-use-a-ph-probe-and-sensor/